-What is certain, however, is that this new normal is going to be with us for a good while so investing a little extra in branded signage might be worth a little more thought.
+What is certain, however, is that this new normal is going to be with us for a good while.
+Investing a little extra in branded signage might be worth a little more thought.

 How to Plan Your Signage

 Our advice is to plan your signage well-ahead of reopening and construct a plan that you think will work.
-The next step is to monitor it in action and ask your staff and customers how the new arrangements are working from their point of view.
+The next step is to monitor it in action and ask your staff and customers how the new arrangements are working.
 This should help you make effective changes that improve efficiency while still keeping people safe.

 If you liked this post, why not try another?
 Take a look at our latest blog post; ‘5 Types of Retail Signage to Ramp Up after Restart’ for more inspo!